The Simple 3 Step SEO Backlink Strategy That Works Like Magic

 A power page is a page or blog post on your website that is amazing content.
 It’s the kind of content that when your target audience reads it they feel the need to comment, share or even thank you for it.

 The content not only has to be great, and super helpful, but it also needs to be long and in-depth.
 I’m talking at least 2000 words minimum.
 One of the power pages on Guest Post Trackers’s blog is over 10,000 words long (and ranks #1 for its biggest key phrase).

 Google LOVES in-depth long-form content.

-Gone are the days where you need to write a new 500 word blog post 3 times a week.
-With SEOJet, I have only written about 8-10 blog posts in a year and a half.
+Gone are the days where you need to write a new 500-word blog post 3 times a week.
+With SEOJet, I have only written about 10-15 blog posts in 2 years.
 I just make sure that the posts are amazing.